kaplanbitcoin1/NESA-Miner/README.md

 * Enter the API key you got from HuggingFace
 * Let's enter the Keplr wallet private key and select Yes; the process is complete

-# You can get your node ID and check your transactions through [Explorer](https://node.nesa.ai/)
+# You can get your node ID using the following command

+# After getting the ID, you can check your transactions via [Explorer](https://node.nesa.ai/)

 ```